RIOT-OS/RIOT/CODING_CONVENTIONS_C++.md

 - Use 4 spaces per indentation level.

-- The maximum number of characters per line is 80.

 - No tabs, ever.

+- Aim for 80 characters per line, and do not exceed a maximum of 120.

 - Never use C-style casts.